insin/get-form-data/README.md

 # get-form-data

-Get a form's data or a named form element's data via `form.elements`.
+Gets form data - or data for a named form element - via `form.elements`.

 Data is retrieved in a format similar to request parameters which would be sent if the form was submitted, so this module is suitable for extracting form data